HelloimAlice/helloimalice.github.io/_drafts/ORJI.md

 ### Observation
 * Observation should be the accurate registering through all of our senses of what is actually occurring in the environment.
 * However, psychoanalytic theory has shown us how extensive perceptual distortion can be.
-    * Denial- refusing to see certain categories of information as they apply to ourselves
+    * *Denial*- refusing to see certain categories of information as they apply to ourselves
-    * Projection- seeing in others what is actually operating in ourselves
+    * *Projection*- seeing in others what is actually operating in ourselves
 * One of the most difficult tasks is suspending pre-judgement, to become acquainted with one’s own defense mechanisms, to correct for expectations and preconceptions so as to be able to “see” and “hear” more accurately what is going on.

 ### Reaction